jiaohehu/NPreview/DOC-diagram.md

 Aside from `viewport` and `unit`, the rest of diagram commands are considered drawing instructions.
-Almost all drawing instructions will generate a MetaPost output, such as output to draw a line, a circle, a dot, etc. The only exceptions are the `set` and `reset` instruction, which is to set and/or clear the drawing parameters for other drawing instructions.
+Almost all drawing instructions will generate a MetaPost output, such as output to draw a line, a circle, a dot, etc. The only exceptions are the `set`, `reset` and `exit` instructions.
+The first two is to set and/or clear the drawing parameters for other drawing instructions, and the last one is to stop the processing of the rest of the instruction prematurely.

 Each instruction must start its own line.
 If a line is too long to fit side a single source paragraph then a backslash can be placed at the end of the line